|Dr. Robin Schraft |

 | George Cron |

 George Cron has directed productions at almost every venue in town, including The Complete Works of Shakespeare (Abridged), The Glass Menagerie, As You Like It, The Odd Couple, and Tuesdays with Morrie.
 He has acted professionally on stage, film and television.
-Springfield audiences saw him perform in Misery at the Landers for Springfield Little Theatre and last January in The Seafarer at Springfield Contemporary Theatre.
-You will also be able to see him as Sheriff Bignall in the movie Broken Faith to be released later this year.
+Springfield audiences saw him perform in Misery at the Landers for Springfield Little Theatre and in The Seafarer at Springfield Contemporary Theatre.
+You will also be able to see him as Sheriff Bignall in the movie Broken Faith.
 His company, A Class Act Productions, produces the very successful parodies of Star Trek and Buffy the Vampire Slayer every month at the Canvas Art Gallery.
 Mr. Cron coaches acting privately and takes great pride in the accomplishments of his students, many of whom now work professionally in NYC, LA and Chicago.
 He continues to be an emeritus member of Love Creek Productions in NYC.